-After filing an application, both you and the other party will have to attend a pre-trial conference (PTC) and hearing (if applicable) where the court will then decide if a special direction should be made.
+After filing an application, both you and the other party will have to attend a pre-trial conference (PTC) (for matters commenced before 1 April 2022) or case conference (for matters commenced on or after 1 April 2022), and hearing (if applicable) where the court will then decide if a special direction should be made.

 Refer to the following to find out about applying for a special direction.

 If you are applying for a special direction, you are the applicant.